A Deutsche Bahn regional S-Bahn train to Holzkirchen at a platform—one of the many local trains included in the Deutschland-Ticket.

 You can buy a digital ticket (or Handyticket) from any transit authority in Germany: such as Deutsche Bahn, BVG in Berlin, or MVV in Munich.
 But because the ticket is national, and not regional, the transit authority from which you buy it is irrelevant to where you will use it.
 For example, you can buy the ticket from Munich’s MVV and use the ticket in Hamburg.

-For international tourists, the problem is that not all transit authorities accept payment with credit cards.
+For international tourists, the issue is that not all transit authorities accept credit card payments.
 Based on my experience, I recommend using Munich‘s MVV app to buy and use the ticket.
 The app accepts foreign credit card payments and cancellation was simple and easy.

 First, download the MVV app onto your mobile device.
 In the app, create a ticket shop account or log in if you already have one.
-Then, in the ticket shop, buy the “Deutschland-Ticket (49 Euro-Abo).”
+Then, in the ticket shop, buy the “Deutschland-Ticket.”
 Add the rider who will use the ticket and select the month when you want the ticket subscription to start.
 Then pay for the ticket and you’re ready to ride!

 How to Use the Deutschland-Ticket